 - you train with great effort**.

 * This is the training volume.
-To build muscle mass, you can suffice as a beginner with 3-6 sets per muscle group per week.
-Keep in mind that over time, due to adaptation, you will need more sets to keep growing.
+As a beginner, you can already do 3-6 sets per muscle group per week to build muscle mass.
+Keep in mind that over time, through adaptation, you will need more sets to keep growing.

-** This is the relative exercise intensity, or the degree to which you train your sets to muscle failure, or the point where you can no longer do a decent rep. To get the maximum return from a small volume, train your sets as close to muscle failure as possible.
-In practice, that is 1-2 Rep In Reserve (RIR) – you leave one or two reps in the tank – or 0 RIR (you train completely until muscle failure).
-The number of RIR depends on the exercise you do: with squats and deadlifts you keep a few reps in the tank, while with rows and presses you can go all the way.
+** This is the relative training intensity, or the extent to which you train your sets to muscle failure, or the point at which you can no longer do a decent rep. To get the most out of a small volume, train your sets as close to muscle failure as possible.
+In practice, that is 1-2 Rep In Reserve (RIR) – you leave one or two reps in the tank – or 0 RIR (you train completely to muscle failure).
+The number of RIR depends on the exercise you are doing: with squats and deadlifts you keep some reps in the tank, while with rows and presses you can go all the way.
 With the bench press or with a spotter.

-Below is an example of a training program that only requires one hour per week.
+Below is an example of a training program for which you only need one hour per week.
 You train twice a week for about half an hour.

 squat: 3 sets, 1 RIR